 It’s the latest edition to Mildred’s burgeoning vegetarian empire.
 First opening back in Soho in 1988, they now have four restaurants across London, all serving the same globally-inspired menu perfected over the past thirty years.
 It’s ideal for a casual weekend brunch or an early evening dinner that won’t break the bank.

 Address: Thomas Tower, 1 Dalston Square, Dalston, East London, E8 3GU

 Looking to make an evening of it?
-Why not have a drink in nearby Shoreditch first.
+Why not have a drink down in Shoreditch first.